 For instance, if you notice that you're getting lots of click-throughs from your marketing emails to your landing page, but conversions drop dramatically at the form submission stage, it's time to take a look at your landing page.

-As you optimize the landing page for conversion rate, you’ll move more prospects to the next stage of the customer journey, sending a positive ripple effect throughout the funnel and your business’ entire value chain.
+As you optimize the landing page with the right topic clusters for conversion rate, you'll move more prospects to the next stage of the customer journey, sending a positive ripple effect throughout the funnel and your business' entire value chain.

 It's important to remember that you'll see a certain amount of funnel abandonment at each stage, no matter how much conversion rate optimisation you do.
 The funnel analysis shows places where the conversion rate is unexpectedly low, signalling a problem.
 In short, a funnel analysis helps you do the following: